Why Manufacturing?

 of manufacturers seek for applicants with a high school or GED equivalent diploma

-Information on this page was excerpted from the 2021 Connecticut Manufacturing Report, produced by CBIA and affiliates CONNSTEP and ReadyCT – made possible this year through the generous support of RSM.
+Information on this page was excerpted from the 2023 Connecticut Manufacturing Report, produced by CBIA and affiliates CONNSTEP and ReadyCT – made possible through the generous support of RSM.

-The information and data shared in this report came from multiple sources, including a comprehensive August 4-September 8 CBIA survey of Connecticut manufacturers, numerous state and federal agencies, and interviews with private and public sector manufacturing leaders and officials.
+The information and data shared in this report came from multiple sources, including a comprehensive June 12- July 17 CBIA survey of manufacturers, numerous state and federal agencies, and interviews with public and private manufacturing leaders.

 Read the entire CT Manufacturing Report